Vincit/curd/README.md

 ## Usage

 Curd doesn't know anything about underlying database.
 It doesn't care about the way you generate queries either.
-All it needs is database's spec, sql with parameters (just as like java.jdbc) and occasionally database's t table name.
+All it needs is database's spec, sql with parameters (just as like java.jdbc) and occasionally database's table name.
-You can generate queries with [HoneySql](https://github.com/jkk/honeysql) for example.
+For example. you can generate queries with [HoneySql](https://github.com/jkk/honeysql).